techiethemastermind/techiethemastermind/README.md

-# Full Stack Web Developer
+## Full Stack Web Developer

-### Hi there 👋
-### Thank you for visiting my GitHub.
-### I am currently working as a full-stack developer.
+### Hi there 👋.
+Thank you for visiting my GitHub.
+I am a front-end heavy full-stack developer and top-level on Guru.com.
-### I built many web applications including e-commerce, LMS, CMS, and SAAS platforms.
+### I am also pursuing my Bachelor's in Computer Science & Engineering and will graduate in mid-2011.

 ### My main skill is: